Why buy a small automatic car?

-Combined with Ford's hugely celebrated 1.0-litre EcoBoost petrol engine, this a nippy and capable supermini that has the added convenience of just the two pedals for the driver to operate.
+Combined with Ford's hugely celebrated 1.0-litre EcoBoost petrol engine, this is a nippy and capable supermini that has the added convenience of just the two pedals for the driver to operate.

 It has a manual mode too, with a button on the side of the gear lever to change up or down.